-- The maximum height is limited to 24 feet.
+- The maximum height is limited to 28 feet.
 The maximum height is measured from the high point of the building to the average ground level around the building.
-The average ground level is the average of the ground level measured at each corner of the building.
-The ground level at each point is the original natural ground level or finished ground level, whichever is lower. - External attachments such as chimneys, lightning rods, and antennas are not included in the height measurement.

-- Buildings existing at the time of adoption of this plan are not subject to the height limit.
+The average ground level is the average of the four highest points of the four outside corners of the building.
+The ground level at each point is the original natural ground level or finished ground level, whichever is lower. - External attachments such as chimneys, lightning rods, and antennas are not included in the height measurement. - Buildings existing at the time of adoption of this plan are not subject to the height limit.
 Additions to existing buildings must comply with the height limit. - Farm accessory buildings are not subject to the height limit.